Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Our Black hole solutions with a Linear Equation of State

 where $n_{\text{odd}}\in [1, 3,5,7\ldots]$. or, equivalently,

 where we note that $N \neq 0$ since, as mentioned above, $n_{\text{odd}} \neq 2$.
 As mentioned at the beginning of this subsection, the parameter $N$ is related to the Hořava terms.
-In this way, we note that $N \sim \eta$.
-Therefore, in the limit $N \to 0 \Rightarrow \eta \sim 0$, the usual equation of state found in black hole solutions sourced by matter, $\rho = -p_r$, is recovered.
 In the remainder of this subsection, we will continue analyzing this case. \end{itemize}

 \paragraph*{\bf Integer exponent-- Extremal black hole and its thermodynamics:} The solution is given by